A framework for the local information dynamics of distributed computation in complex systems: Importance of coherent computation

 Importantly, the apparent information structure in the state-space diagrams lends some credence to the claims of complex behavior for rule 22 discussed in Section \ref{caExamples}.
-However it is a very subtle type of structure, not complex enough to be revealed in the individual local information profiles shown here or by other authors (e.g. \cite{sha06}).
+However it is a very subtle type of structure, not complex enough to be revealed in the individual local information profiles shown here or by other authors (e.g. by \citet{sha06}).
 The structure does not appear to be coherent in these individual profiles, though the state space diagrams indicate a coherent relationship between the local information dynamics which may underpin coherent computation at other scales.
-Given the subtlety of structure in the bounds of our analysis, and using our mutual information heuristics, at this stage we conclude that the behavior of this rule is less complex than that exhibited by rules 110 and 54.